 - We will collaborate with our mills to ensure we have visibility on the provenance of all our fibres, enabling us to make educated decisions when selecting the highest quality fabric or yarn.

-- We will determine the production miles used in the creation of our core womenswear products.
+- We will determine the production miles used in the creation of our core womenswear and menswear products.
 Analysis of this data will allow us to identify where we can increase our locally sourced materials and lower production miles.

 - We will increase our use of recycled fibres and reduce our dependence on finite resources - with recycled alternatives to polyamide, polyester & nylon used in socks, swimwear and knitwear yarns.